Campervanning in Norway: Tips, Routes & Destinations for 2024

 • Norwegians work to live; Koselig has no direct translation but influences Norwegian behaviour at weekends and holidays.
 This post by our friends at the Life In Norway blog explains the concept visually.

-• Norway is on the verge of becoming a truly cashless society and are streets ahead of many other EEA countries.
-It is completely normal to pay for a €3 iskrem using a card or ApplePay.
+• Norway is on the verge of becoming a truly cashless society and is streets ahead of many other EEA countries.
+It is completely normal to pay for a €3 ice cream using a card or ApplePay.

 • Recycling is important here; a pant (pledge) is charged on all bottles.
 You can return the bottles to the panteroom to get your deposit back or press a button and give your deposit to charity.